Coral reef restoration: Sexual Coral Reproduction

 Coral reproduce sexually through broadcast spawning.
 Coral larvae are formed in the water column through the fertilization of suspended gamete bundles.
 In a land-based nursery, control over which specimen reproduce can allow for selective breeding of more resilient coral.

 Availability of coral gametes in the wild is highly dependent on environmental factors.
 Studies have shown that most spawning happens at the same time of evening, and depends on lunar cycles.
 Recent work has been attempting to trigger coral spawning in the nursery environment by mimicking these environmental controls.

+Concerns with Propagation

+Pursuing Coral Reef Restoration through propagation methods does have some potential risks.
+One of the main concerns is that genetic modifications of coral can overly influence one part of the ecosystem.
+There are many ways in which this can occur unintentionally through both transplanted coral from other reefs or from nurseries, and may give certain species traits that make them better to compete against other species in the ecosystem.
+This may create the problem of invasive or exotic species, which can affect other species through either direct interactions or indirect consequences.
+Direct interactions refer to instances of either predation or competition, where as indirect consequences refer to instances of disease.